-This course is intended for students who are planning to major or minor in Computer Science.
+This course is intended for students who are majoring or minoring in Computer Science.

 This course covers fundamental topics related to the design and organization of a modern computing system, including basic digital logic design, machine level representation of data, microcode, assembly language and organization (to understand how high-level programs are converted into low-level instructions that can be executed by hardware, and how programs interface and communicate with other devices), memory organization (and how it may affect the performance of programs), management and architecture, program segmentation and linking, multi-tasking and some operating system features.

 Computer Organization and Architecture, 5th edition

 There will be at least four (likely more) unit quizzes during the semester.
 These quizzes will be held subsequent to finishing the material in class, possibly in the late afternoon or early evening.
 There will be a comprehensive final during the exam period at the end of the semester.
 There will be several projects and possibly a few smaller homeworks.

 The final grade will be computed approximately as follows:

 Assignments are due at the beginning of class on the assigned due date.
 The maximum possible score for an assignment will be reduced by 10% for each day or portion of a day that the assignment is turned in late.
 So the maximum possible score for an assignment turned in up to 24 hours late is 90%, and the maximum possible score for an assignment turned in up to 48 hours late is 80%, and so on.
 The penalty will be determined when all parts of the assignment (both electronic and paper copies, if needed) are received by the instructor or the department administrative assistant.
 Late work will not be accepted after the graded assignment is returned to the class.

 Please refer to the Math and CS Department Honor Code Policy.

 A typed discussion log is required for each and every assignment.
 No work will be accepted without a written discussion log.